ujichase/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_TOP_NAME` - The top level design's identifier for the latest build process, only if the build process was a build.

+- `ORBIT_TOP_FILE` - The file system path that contains the top level design for the latest build process, only if the build process was a build.

 - `ORBIT_TB_NAME` - The testbench's identifier for the latest build process, only if the build process was a test.

+- `ORBIT_TB_FILE` - The file system path that contains the testbench for the latest build process, only if the build process was a test.

 - `ORBIT_DUT_NAME` - The design under test's identifier for the latest build process, only if the build process was a test.

+- `ORBIT_DUT_FILE` - The file system path that contains the design under test for the latest build process, only if the build process was a test.

 - `ORBIT_BLUEPRINT` - The file name for the blueprint created from the planning stage of the latest build process.
 The file name includes the file's extension.